zeelvaghasiya/Quize-website/README.md

 # Quize-website
-This is simple Java Script project
+This is simple quize website which build using HTML, CSS, Java Script